mitsuhiko/lucumr/2011/1/22/forwards-compatible-python.rst

 APIs for new projects you can save yourself a lot of hassle by deciding explicitly for unicode.

-If you are dealing with text data, use the `codecs
+If you are dealing with text data, use the `codecs.open
-<http://docs.python.org/library/codecs.html>`_ modules for opening the
+<http://docs.python.org/library/codecs.html>`_ function for opening the
 files.
 Assume utf-8 encoding unless explicitly differently defined and operate on unicode strings only.
 For binary IO make sure to open the file with ``'rb'`` instead of ``'r'`` and you are set.
 That was required for